benoit-liquet/benoit-liquet.github.io/index.md

 # Position
 - Professor at University of Pau and Pays de l'Adour
 - Member of the LABORATORY OF MATHEMATICS AND THEIR APPLICATIONS OF PAU - UMR CNRS 5142
+- Head of the team "Probability and Statistics" from LMAP

 # Postal Address
 UFR Sciences et Techniques de la Cote Basque-Anglet